 I sat back.
 Picked at this thought for a few minutes.
 Looked at it from one side, then another.
 Honestly, it felt a little heretical or at least unorthodox.
 The more I thought about it, though, the more I came to agree with it.

 Sin is a huge deal.
 We're stuck if Christ doesn't provide a solution.
 Christ did die for our sins.
 At the same time, sin isn't the point of our story.
 Sin is an interruption to the original story.
-A detour that for some centuries moved humanity away from God's original intent.
+A detour that moved humanity away from God's original intent.

 Looking back at the creation account in the bible we see that God made man and woman "in his own image".
 Scholars suggest that Moses, the author of Genesis, was borrowing from the culture of his day.
 This idea of something "In his own image" was commonly used by kings ruling over vast empires.

 These kings, lacking the enormous communicative reach of our technology, had to find some way to remind their subjects in distant lands of their rule.
 To this end, they'd have the finest artists craft statues of the king.
 These statues were of the highest quality, adorned with gold and precious stones.
 They were works of art, images representing the king.

 Statues of the king were placed throughout the empire to remind the people of his authority, power, and majesty.
 They were to be treated with the same reverence as the king himself.
 To disrespect the image of the king, was an offense against the king and would bring about harsh punishment.